cindy-chiang-tw/Amazon_Transaction_Project/README.md

 Use Malloy to run the provided queries and generate reports.

-Acknowledgments
+# Acknowledgments

-Special thanks to our professor and course team for guidance on this project.
+Special thanks to our professor for guidance on this project.
 Also, thanks to open-source contributors for their tools and documentation that made this analysis possible.